Concentration bounds for the empirical angular measure with statistical learning applications: Learning from multivariate extremes

-It is the main goal of this paper to carry out a non-asymptotic analysis of the empirical angular measure $\hPhi$, which, to the best knowledge, is the first of its kind.
+\textbf{Concentration inequalities.} \quad It is the main goal of this paper to carry out a non-asymptotic analysis of the empirical angular measure $\hPhi_p$, which, to the best knowledge, is the first of its kind.
 The concentration inequality established in our main result, Theorem~\ref{thm:conc}, states that with a certain large probability $1-\delta$ the estimation error is not larger than a certain small quantity depending, among other things, on $\delta$ and on the number, $k$, of sample points used in the definition of the estimator.
-The bound concerns the largest estimation error
+The bound concerns the worst-case estimation error

 over classes $\mathcal{A}$ of Borel subsets $A$ of the unit sphere satisfying certain properties.
 In particular, the complexity of $\mathcal{A}$ comes into play via the Vapnik--Chervonenkis dimension of a collection of sets constructed from $\mathcal{A}$.
-The proof of the concentration inequality combines two tools: first, the use of framing sets to capture certain random sets, as in \citep{einmahl2001nonparametric} and \citep{einmahl2009maximum}, although the framing sets are defined in a different manner here; and second, a concentration inequality for rare events borrowed from \citep{GoixCOLT}.

-The main term in the concentration bound is of the order $\log(k) / \sqrt{k}$ and stems from the most extreme observations.
-Asymptotic theory for the empirical angular measure in the bivariate case \citep{einmahl2001nonparametric, einmahl2009maximum} suggest a learning rate of the order $1/\sqrt{k}$.
-Whether our logarithmic term is an artefact of our analysis or rather a genuine property of the estimator we do not know.
-However, this motivates our second contribution, which is a truncated version of the empirical angular measure, whereby the most extreme observations are in some sense discarded, the rule depending on a tuning parameter $M > 1$.
-The concentration bound of the resulting truncated empirical angular measure $\hPhi_M$ in Theorem~\ref{thm:conc:tr} has a main term proportional to $(1-1/M)^{-1}\log(M) / \sqrt{k}$.

-Although the angular measure $\Phi$ can be studied with respect to any norm on $\reals^d$, this study is limited to the supremum norm $\norm{x} = \max(|x_1|, \ldots, |x_d|)$ for $x \in \reals^d$.
-The supremum norm has the advantage that its value is not affected by the precise values of the smaller coordinates of~$x$.
-The faces of the unit sphere induced by the supremum norm are parallel to the coordinate axes, a property that links up well with the use of component-wise ranks.
-Extensions to more general norms are expected to involve substantial additional complications, the study of which is left for further research.

-In numerical experiments, we compare the actual performance of the empirical angular measure and the truncated counterpart.
-We find that neither estimator dominates the other.
-The non-negligible impact of the rank transformation is illustrated by comparing the estimators with oracle versions based upon known marginal distributions.